 Students must provide Trinity Health DMS faculty with a personal email address for communication while in the program.
 A student's given e-mail address will be the only one recognized by the Trinity Health DMS program for official mailings.
 The liability for missing or not acting upon important information conveyed via email because of a failure to access their e-mail address rests with the student.
 Additionally, Dakota College at Bottineau and Minot State University campus community is increasingly dependent upon electronic communication among faculty, staff and students.
 A student's campus-assigned e-mail address will be the only one recognized by the campus for official mailings.
 The liability for missing or not acting upon important information conveyed via email because of a failure to access a campus-assigned e-mail address rests with the student.
-Additionally,

-Academic Integrity
+Academic Integrity:

-Dishonesty in the classroom or laboratory and with assignments, quizzes and exams is a serious offense and is subject to disciplinary action by the DMS Program Director.
-For more information, refer to the Trinity Health DMS Program Handbook policies.
-Additionally, according to the DCB Student Handbook, students are responsible for submitting their own work.
 Students who cooperate on oral or written examinations or work without authorization share the responsibility for violation of academic principles and the students are subject to disciplinary action even when one of the students is not enrolled in the course where the violation occurred.
 The Code detailed in the Academic Honesty/Dishonesty section of the Student Handbook will serve as the guideline for cases where cheating, plagiarism or other academic improprieties have occurred.
+Additionally, dishonesty in the classroom or laboratory and with assignments, quizzes and exams is a serious offense and is subject to disciplinary action by the DMS Program Director.
+For more information, refer to the Trinity Health DMS Program Handbook policies.

-Disabilities and Special Needs
+Disabilities or Special Needs: